pbeckman/FastHankelTransform.jl/README.md

 # compute NUFHT
 gs = nufht(nu, rs, cs, ws; tol=tol)
 ```
-See the `example` directory for more detailed, heavily commented demos.

 A detailed description of the algorithm can be found in